flashbots/flashbots-docs/docs/flashbots-mev-boost/architecture/risks.md

 **MEV Hiding**

-A risk that occurs when node operators (often managing the stake of third party customers) are incentivized to hide MEV-rewards earned in a given block for themselves.
+A risk that occurs when node operators (often managing the stake of third party customers) are incentivized to hide MEV-rewards earned in a given block.